 Teaching French as our modern foreign language at Woodmansterne helps enable our children to develop the skills and confidence to consider themselves members of a wider multicultural world.

 We aim to support children to understand another language and culture so that they can be more open and adaptable to new experiences.
 The priority is that children are keen to participate and make progress in being able to converse using useful sentences to communicate.
 Ultimately, we wish for our children to develop a curiosity and love of languages and to become interested and respectful of the world around them.

-At Woodmansterne, the study of design and technology allows our children to acquire a broad range of subject knowledge and draw on experiences from other subject areas such as science, mathematics and art.
-We believe that design and technology should provide children with a real-life context for learning; making it meaningful and engaging.
+The study of design technology allows our children to acquire a broad range of subject knowledge and draw on experiences from other subject areas such as science, mathematics and art.
+We believe that design technology should provide children with a real-life context for learning; making it meaningful and engaging.
 It is an inspiring, rigorous and practical subject, encouraging children to learn to think and intervene creatively to solve problems; both independently and as members of a team.
 Children learn to take risks, become resourceful, innovative, enterprising and capable individuals.

 Woodmansterne also offers a range of musical clubs (KS1 music club, recorder, ukulele and the school choir) to support children in developing their musical skills, love of music and self-confidence.
 It is our aim to provide children with as many opportunities to perform as possible and children regularly perform in class, during singing assemblies, to parents/carers and to the wider community.